aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 ### Testnet

-- Testnet describes the Aptos blockchain which is not fully functional as it is an alternative blockchain to be used for testing.
+- Testnet describes the Aptos blockchain that is not fully functional yet more stable than devnet as it is an alternative blockchain to mainnet to be used for testing.

 ### Tokens

 - Tokens are digital units of value issued on a blockchain.
 They can be redeemed for assets or value held.
-They are built on existing blockchain.
-Tokens can be Fungible Token (FT), Non-Fungible Token (NFT), and Semi-Fungible Token (SFT).
+Tokens can be of the types: Fungible Token (FT), Non-Fungible Token (NFT), and Semi-Fungible Token (SFT).

 ### Transaction